 Starting salaries for accountants vary depending on the location, sector, size and type of firm.
 Graduates entering the career can expect to earn salaries of up to £25,000.
 Those without a degree will earn less than this.

-Once fully qualified, accountants can earn £26,000 - £50,000+.
-According to a 2012 salary survey by Stott and May, the average earning potential of chartered accountants six to nine years after qualifying is £85,000.
+Once fully qualified, accountants can earn £26,000 to £50,000+.
+According to a 2014 salary survey by Stott and May, the average earning potential of chartered accountants with two years of experience is £47,900 plus bonus.

 Careers in banking and capital markets tend to attract the highest salaries.